uala/uala-react-forms/rfcs/0000-template.md

 # How we teach this

 What names and terminology work best for these concepts and why?
 How is this idea best presented?
-As a continuation of existing React patterns?
+As a continuation of existing patterns?

-Would the acceptance of this proposal mean the React documentation must be re-organized or altered?
-Does it change how React is taught to new developers at any level?
+Would the acceptance of this proposal mean the documentation must be re-organized or altered?
+Does it change how the the UALA platform is taught to new developers at any level?

 How should this feature be taught to existing developers?